The Birth of King Jesus

 ° Since Augustus began his reign in the autumn of 43.
 B.C., this also is consistent with a 2 B.C. birth year

-° Eusebius (264-340 A.D.) is know as the father of church history and ascribes it to the 42nd year of the reign of Augustus and the 28th year from the subjection of Egypt on the death of Mark Anthony and CLeopatra
+° Eusebius (264-340 A.D.) is known as the father of church history and ascribes it to the 42nd year of the reign of Augustus and the 28th year from the subjection of Egypt on the death of Mark Anthony and Cleopatra

 ° The 42nd year of Augustus ran from the autumn of 2.
 B.C. to the autumn of 1 B.C.

-° The subjection of Egypt into the Roman Empire occured in the autumn of 30 B.C.
+° The subjection of Egypt into the Roman Empire occurred in the autumn of 30 B.C.

 ° The 28th year extended from the autumn of 3 B.C. to the autumn of 2 B.C.